Some babies adapt to solids easier than others, so it is worth considering the following advice:

 - fruit and vegetables at two or more meals every day

 - one or two servings of soft cooked meat, fish, egg (well cooked), tofu or pulses (beans or lentils) a day

 You can encourage your baby to chew and feed themselves even if they have no teeth yet by giving the following finger foods:

 - bread crusts

 - slices of soft fruit like bananas, pears, peaches or melon

 - cooked vegetable pieces like broccoli, cauliflower, carrots or courgette

 - cooked pasta shapes

-If you receive Income Support, income-based Jobseeker’s Allowance or Child Tax Credit (without Working Tax Credit) and have a family income of £15,575 or less, you can get free milk, fruit, vegetables, infant formula and vitamins from the Healthy Start scheme.
+If you receive Income Support, income-based Jobseeker’s Allowance, income related Employment and Support Allowance or Child Tax Credit (without Working Tax Credit) and have a family income of £16,190 or less, you may qualify for free milk, fruit, vegetables and vitamins from the Healthy Start scheme.